 With such great momentum came investment offers.
 But an offer from Vivian’s father, a big-time hog farmer, called out the loudest.
 He offered to help her open her own restaurant South of Houston Street (Soho) – way south!
 The Deep South to be exact: Kinston, North Carolina, an area known for its history in tobacco cultivation and BBQ joints.
 Vivian and her husband Ben (a Chicago-raised professional artist) found the offer too good to resist and packed up their NYC life for a new opportunity.
 The girl who said she’d never go back was heading home.

 She soon realized the cooking techniques she learned in NYC could be applied to her “grandmother’s ingredients,” the bounty grown and raised by local farmers.
 In true farm-to-table fashion, audiences follow Vivian into the fields as she travels from cornfields to strawberry patches to hog farms to hunt down the ingredients that drive her seasonal menus.

-Ten years in, Vivian and her restaurant have won numerous accolades, including the prestigious Peabody Award along with a James Beard nomination.
+Fifteen years in, Vivian and her restaurant have won numerous accolades, including the prestigious Peabody Award, an Emmy, and James Beard Award for A Chef's Life.
 As the series opens, Vivian and her husband Ben are juggling the restaurant with raising twins, and a fire destroys the restaurant's kitchen.
 What happens next is a true testament to what local cooking and eating really mean.

 Producer/Director: Cynthia Hill